Status: On Trial

-The director and owner of Belge Publishing House, Ragip Zarakolu has been subject to a lifetime of harassment from the Turkish authorities.
+As the director and owner of Belge Publishing House, co-founder of the daily newspaper Demokrat, founding member of the Turkish Human Rights Association (IHD), chairperson of the Freedom to Publish Committee of the Turkish Publishers Association (TPA/TYB), and one-time chairperson of the Writers in Prison Committee of International PEN in Turkey, Ragip Zarakolu has been subject to a lifetime of harassment from the Turkish authorities.
 After graduating college in 1968, Zarakolu began writing for magazines such as Ant and Yeni Ufuklar, both of which focused on issues of social justice in Turkey.
 In 1971, a military government assumed power in Turkey and instituted a crackdown on writers it deemed subversive.
-Following a conviction and a three-year stay in prison, Zarakolu steadfastly refused to abandon his campaign for freedom of thought, striving for an "attitude of respect for different thoughts and cultures to become widespread in Turkey."
-Since his writings were repeatedly banned in Turkey for their criticism of the country's military regime, Zarakolu began to turn his attention to abuses of human rights by governments in South America and elsewhere.
+Following a conviction and a three-year stay in prison, Zarakolu steadfastly refused to abandon his campaign for freedom of thought, striving for an “attitude of respect for different thoughts and cultures to become widespread in Turkey.”
+Since his writings were repeatedly banned in Turkey for their criticism of the country’s military regime, Zarakolu began to turn his attention to abuses of human rights by governments in South America and elsewhere.

-In 1977, Zarakolu and his wife Ayse Nur founded the Belge Publishing House, which has been a focus for censorship since its inception.
-Its publications have not only drawn the government's ire.
-Zarakolu's office was firebombed by an extremist rightist group in 1995, forcing it to be housed in a cellar.
+In 1977, Zarakolu and his wife Ayşe Nur, a recipient of the PEN/Barbara Goldsmith Freedom to Write Award in 1997, founded the Belge Publishing House, which has been a focus for censorship since its inception.
+Its publications have not only drawn the government’s ire: Zarakolu’s office was firebombed by an extremist rightist group in 1995, forcing it to be housed in a cellar.
 Despite the death of his wife in 2002, Zarakolu has continued to publish writings critical of human rights violations around the world, especially in his native Turkey.

-Ragip Zarakolu was arrested along with more than 40 people on October 28, 2011.
-Turkish authorities have arrested up to 1,000 scholars, writers, publishers, and rights advocates during a two-year crackdown targeting activists who focus on Kurdish issues.
+October 28, 2011: Ragip Zarakolu was arrested along with more than 40 people.
+Turkish authorities arrested up to 1,000 scholars, writers, publishers, and rights advocates during a two-year crackdown targeting activists who focus on Kurdish issues.
 Zarakolu’s son, Deniz Zarakolu, who is an editor at Belge Publishing House and a Ph.D. student at Bilgi University, was arrested weeks earlier, on October 7.

-On June 10, 2010, a court acquitted Ragip Zarakolu of “spreading propaganda” for the banned Kurdish Workers Party (PKK) under Article 7/2 of the Anti-Terror Law for publishing Mehmet Güler’s book More Difficult Decisions Than Death.
+June 10, 2010: A court acquitted Ragip Zarakolu of “spreading propaganda” for the banned Kurdistan Workers Party (PKK) under Article 7/2 of the Anti-Terror Law for publishing Mehmet Güler’s book More Difficult Decisions Than Death.
 The case was initiated in May 2009, when the prosecutor initially stated that some parts of the novel evoke sympathy for the PKK, but at a hearing on November 19, 2009, the prosecutor then pointed out that no crime had been committed and called for the two to be released.
 However, at the next hearing on March 25, 2010, another prosecutor expressed the opposite view—that the book does provide terrorist propaganda.
-Mehmet Güler was convicted on the same charge and sentenced to 15 months in prison, but remains free pending appeal.
+Mehmet Güler was convicted on the same charge and sentenced to 15 months in prison, but remained free pending appeal.